Common Facebook scheduling questions & errors

+Facebook’s API scraper cannot load specific images at times, resulting in link post previews without photos.
 Facebook's debugger may show data, but the API scraper does not.
-Unfortunately, Gain cannot produce a proper link preview when the API scraper doesn't return data back to us.
+Unfortunately, Gain cannot produce a proper link preview when the API scraper doesn't return data to us.

 Even so, if a link post preview doesn't show up on Gain, it will most certainly show up on Facebook once the post is published.
 We understand this situation isn't ideal, so there are a few workarounds:

 - Make sure Open Graph meta tags are correct if you have trouble seeing links post previews of content from websites you manage.